ShepherdMOZ/k-avg-cubic-weight-calc/README.md

-# K-Avrage Cubic Weight Calc
+# K-Average Cubic Weight Calculator

 ## What is this built with?
 This web app is written in JavaScript, bulit with React.js and Bootstrap 4